cathoderay/dbl/README.md

   ```
       $ ./compile_internal.sh
   ```
-  This step will generate an internal.so that will be used from the Python source code.
+  This step will generate an `internal.so` file that will be used from the Python source code.

 1. Then, you can run it like:
   ```